List of Teen Titans members

 The Teen Titans is a team of teenage comic book superheroes created by DC Comics.
 Portrayals of the team have undergone many iterations with different sets of characters.
-Alternate portrayals of the team have also been created through parallel universes in fiction, and the team has also been portrayed differently in other media, including television and video games.
+Alternate versions of the team appear in parallel universes, and the team has also been portrayed differently in other media, including television and video games.

+The Brave and the Bold #54, which first teamed up DC Comic characters Robin, Kid Flash, and Aqualad in 1964, is now regarded as the first Teen Titans story even though they were not given a team name at the time.